YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 Possible to offer four templates:

-1. Weekdays template
+1. Weekdays templates (possible to specify conditions using multiple templates and change the day of the week)
 1. Main/Sub templates (allowing users to choose which one to use on specific weekdays)
 1. weekends template
-1. Public holiday template.
+1. Public holiday template

 ## Setup 🖥️